 Honor Them in a Way That Feels Authentic

-No matter how you choose to celebrate the life of your loved one during this event, all that truly matters is that it feels authentic to them and your relationship with them.
+No matter how you choose to celebrate the life of your loved one during this event, all that truly matters is that the celebration feels authentic to them and your relationship with them.
 Focus on making sure you feel good during the celebration and that it honors them in a way that is meaningful.